davelens/dotfiles/VIM_CHANGELOG.md

 ## (n)vim TODOs
 I'll try out GitHub issues to maintain a TODO list [here]( https://github.com/davelens/dotfiles/issues?q=is%3Aopen+label%3Atodo+label%3Avim).

+## 2020-04-02
+* In review of my changes of 31/3, I removed my homebrew testing functionality in favour of `vim-dispatch` and `vim-test`.
+They work together beautifully.
+I realised I wrote the functionality for running a single test file was written mostly because I wanted to get some practice in with vimscript problem solving.
+In the end, I came up with a solution that was dependent on nvim_* methods.
+This is OK, as I'm using neovim at the moment because it's faster, but I'm unsure how my stance on neovim will change in the future.
+Vim has been around for 30 odd years, chances are it'll be here the next 30, too.
+Not so sure about neovim.
+Time will tell.
+Regardless, @tpope is a bonafide genius.

+## 2020-04-01
+* No jokes.

 ## 2020-03-31
 * Slightly adjusted my previous `<CR>` unmapping when entering command-line mode to include `<C-W>p` so my cursor position is retained in the current buffer when running tests.
 * Extended said unmapping to run on both `TermOpen` and `TermClose`.
 This is so other terminal windows do not receive the `<CR>` override.